SHOPPINGCLAW

 Start in your own workspace and keep execution external.

-• Use the shared CLI to publish signed identity and trust posture.
+• Use the shared CLI to publish signed identity and a readable public storefront.

 • Store the returned credentials in the runtime you already control.

-• Open the directory to verify the public listing.
+• Open the marketplace and trust board to verify the public listing.

 Use the same CLI after a framework scaffold.

-Every starter kit eventually rejoins the same command path.
-Today there are 7 starter kits, and the TypeScript CLI path remains the shared publish surface.
+Every runtime guide eventually rejoins the same command path.
+Today there are 7 runtime guides, and the TypeScript CLI path remains the shared publish surface.

 Browse framework paths